lysts/lysts.github.io/content/posts/notes/activehabits.rst

 ===============================
 Health.
 It's pretty easy to fall into the habit of taking our health for granted (guilty as charged)...
-Getting into healthy habits takes time and we often put it off pointing out that single piece of pizza, losing heat at the intersection of four relatively hungry friends.
+Getting into healthy habits takes time and we often put it off pointing out that lonely piece of pizza, losing heat at the intersection of four relatively hungry friends.

-Though blatantly obvious, it's sometimes difficult to remind ourselves of how that beautifully refreshing and invigorating exercise euphoria feels.
-Not only that, but improved physical and mental strength, like when you climb up a flight of stairs and realise that that core strengthening exercise really paid off.
+Though blatantly obvious, it's sometimes difficult to remind ourselves of the beautifully refreshing and invigorating euphoria feels exercise grants us.
+Not only that, but improved physical and mental strength, like when you climb up a flight of stairs and realise that core strengthening exercises are really paying off.

-Albeit this blog serving as a reminder laundry bag to myself, take or leave as many tokens as you'd like; here are some of my mobility habits:
+How much exercise is too much?
+How much is sustainable?
+How much do we actually need?
+What ruins us and what doesn't?
+Here are my tokens from testing a few different habits:

 Mobility habits of choice
 '''''''''''''''''''''''''